whitneycollins/VBA/README.md

 * Make the appropriate adjustments to your script that will allow it to run on every worksheet, i.e., every year, just by running it once.

-* This can be applied to any of the difficulties.

 ### Other Considerations